-The most significant laws and regulations were determined as: International Accounting Standards in conformity with the Companies Act 2006 and the AIM listing rules.
-Additional audit procedures performed by the audit engagement team were:
+The most significant laws and regulations were determined as: UK-adopted IAS; Companies Act 2006 and AIM listing rules.
+Additional audit procedures performed by the audit engagement team included:

-- Review of the financial statement disclosures and testing these to supporting documentation. - Completion of disclosure checklists to identify areas of noncompliance. - Review of announcements made during the year via RNS.
+- Review of the financial statement disclosures and testing these to supporting documentation; and - Completion of disclosure checklists to identify areas of noncompliance.

-The area that we identified as being susceptible to material misstatement due to fraud was: the risk of management override of controls.
+The area that we identified as being susceptible to material misstatement due to fraud were: the risk of management override of controls.
 The audit procedures performed by the audit engagement team included: